 This methodology and the associated toolkit have been used to quickly generate more than 60 smart hubs in 15 countries that span Asia, Africa, North America, South America, Russia and the Small Islands.
-This report emphasizes the practical and innovative applications of computer aided strategic planning for smart hubs that can be clustered to form smart towns, digital enterprises, and global villages at a large scale by using the latest digital innovations.
+This report highlights the results of computer aided strategic planning for smart hubs and illustrates how these hubs can be clustered to form smart towns, digital enterprises, and global villages at a large scale by using the latest digital innovations.
 Specifically, the smart hubs can operate over weak networks and are supported by powerful portals that provide highly specialized region and population specific services for SDGs.
 This fully supports the vision of widely distributed information hubs as specified in the Samoa Pathway Declaration (Para h, Section 109) [6].